hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Database Access and Cloud Storage/Submitting JSON Document Queries.md

 ### Completing Level 1

-We'll assume the player has already reached every checkpoint, now we just need to update the "complete" attribute in the document.
+We'll assume the player has already reached every checkpoint, now we just need to update the "complete" attribute in the document:

 ```
     {
       "@class": ".LogEventRequest",
       "eventKey": "PROG_UPDATE",
       "PATH": "LEVEL_1.complete",
       "VAL": 1,
       "requestId": "1392895719046"
     }
 ```

 ```
     {
-    {
       "@class": ".LogEventResponse",
-    "requestId": "1392895719046",
+      "requestId": "1392895719046"
-    "scriptData": null
     }
 ```
-Again, we can now query the level 1 data for the user at any point and get the full details
+Again, we can now query the level 1 data for the user at any point and get the full details:

 ```
     {
       "@class": ".LogEventRequest",
       "eventKey": "PROGRESS_QUERY",
       "PATH": "LEVEL_1",
       "requestId": "1392895355079"
     }

 ```